 It is a tender and juicy steak that gained popularity in the 1950s, when it’s believed a Californian rancher cooked it whole rather than grind it.
 Its tenderness makes it an excellent cut for roasting and grilling.

 One of the great things about this cut is that it has more protein than saturated fats and calories.
-It has a large portion of marbled fat, and this contributes to its juicy state.
+Tri-tip steak and roast have a large portion of marbled fat, and this contributes to its juicy state.
 The marbled fat also comes in handy when making skewers.
 The extra marbling creates juiciness that will easily flow to the other components of your skewer.